 Chinese Brand and Product Naming Services

 As the second-largest economy in the world, China has seen an outstanding expansion in its consumer market over the decades and plenty of foreign brands have benefitted.
-This potential market attracts increasingly foreign brands to target Chinese consumers.
-Before entering the China market, it is crucial to make a unique Chinese name for your brand.
-In this article, the characteristics and tips of brand naming in China will be introduced.
+This potential market attracts an increasing amount of foreign brands to target Chinese consumers.
+Before entering the China market, it is crucial to give a meaningful Chinese name for your brand and business.
+In this article, we will introduce a few tips for brand naming in China.

-The top priority of brand naming is to allow the trademark to be registered in China, then your business interests can be protected by Chinese law.
-After registration, the trademark rights are exclusive to your company and can be legally available to use in the China market.
-One of the principles of registration is that the trademark must be unique and not similar to other ones in China.
+It is important to register for your trademark in China, so your business interests can be protected by Chinese law.
+After registration, the trademark rights are exclusive to your company and can be legally used in the China market.
+One of the principles of registration is that your trademark must be unique and are not similar to other ones in China.

-Also, a unique and memorable brand name can be beneficial to SEO ranking with far less work, reducing SEO costs.
-The more unique it is, the less competition you will have in the search engine results page, so the brand website is easier to be top of results, capturing more website traffic from the searchers.
-With a memorable name, these potential consumers are more likely to identify and remember the brand and then look for it in Baidu or other search engines spontaneously, bringing a virtuous cycle to SEO.
+A unique and memorable brand name can be beneficial to SEO ranking with far less work, thereby reducing SEO costs.
+The more unique your brand name is, the less competition you will have on the search engine results page.
+Your brand website will show up on the top results page easier, and capture more website traffic from searchers.
+With a memorable name, your potential clients are more likely to identify and remember your brand and organically search for it in Baidu or other search engines.

-Another value of brand name lies in a series of associations from the consumers, which is the basis of making marketing strategies and building a brand reputation.
+Another value of brand name lies in a series of associations from the consumers, which is the basis of developing marketing strategies and building a brand reputation.
 In the China market, numerous commodities with different functions and usages dazzle Chinese consumers.
-However, an effective Chinese name can leave a good impression on these potential consumers and transmit the positive meaning from the products’ functions to the brand’s values, and thus they may identify the brand among diverse commodities and generate the buying desire.
+However, an effective Chinese brand name can leave a good impression on these potential consumers and convey a positive message from the products’ functions to the brand values.
+This can add to the brand appeal and stimulate a higher purchasing desire among consumers.

-The proper Chinese name of the foreign brand is the local embodiment of the brand’s values and personality, which can be in line with Chinese consumers’ culture cognition, values, and associative habits, and then appeals to the Chinese.
-For example, BMW, one of the most popular car brands in China, has a Chinese name 宝马, which has two phonetics equivalent to B and M in English and also translates as the treasured horse.
-Horses have a positive meaning in Chinese culture, and it can be easily associated with a symbol of speed and bravery by Chinese consumers.
-As the perfect naming and other localized strategies, BMW became popular among the targeted consumers in China.
+Having a proper Chinese name for a foreign brand is the local embodiment of the brand’s values and personality.
+This should be in line with Chinese consumers’ culture, perception, values, habits, and it also needs to appeal to the Chinese.
+For example, BMW, one of the most popular car brands in China, has a Chinese name 宝马, which has two phonetics equivalent to B and M in English and also translates as the “treasured horse”.
+Horses are positively perceived in Chinese culture and have a natural association and symbolism of speed and bravery.
+With the perfect naming and other localized strategies, BMW became popular among the targeted consumers in China.

-On the contrary, hasty naming may cause confusion among consumers, even damage the brand image, and affect the promotion and development of the brand negatively in the Chinese market.
-Common problems are relative to Chinese culture and language taboo, causing consumers to have negative associations.
+A hasty attempt in naming your brand may cause confusion among consumers, damage the brand image, and affect the promotion and development of the brand in the Chinese market.
+Common problems encountered include misquoting the Chinese culture and language, causing consumers to have negative associations.

-For example, a German beer named Warstenier, transliterated into 沃斯乐 without any special meaning.
-Unfortunately, this name is pronounced similarity to “I’m dead” in Mandarin, which caused poor customer feedback and hindered product sales.
-Another example is Best Buy, an American electronics retailer, which owned a Chinese name 百思买.
-It can be translated as “Thinking twice before buying” in Mandarin, differencing from the original meaning of deserving to buy.
-However, Chinese consumers may interpreter it as bad quality and be cautious before buying in Best Buy.
+For example, a German beer named Warstenier, transliterated into 沃斯乐.
+The Chinese name does not convey any particular meaning but is pronounced similarly to “I’m dead” in Mandarin.
+As you can imagine, the launch of the brand caused poor customer feedback and hindered product sales.
+Another unfortunate example is Best Buy.
+The American electronics retailer adopted the Chinese name 百思买.
+Its Chinese name can be directly interpreted as “thinking a hundred times before buying” in Mandarin, which greatly differs from the original meaning of the brand as “the place for best finds”.
+Chinese consumers, therefore, have an impression that products at Best Buy are of poor quality and they will need to be cautious before purchasing from them.

 Why choose Alarice for your brand naming?

-To create an appropriate name for the clients, Alarice will conduct market research and analyze the data comprehensively.
+To create an appropriate brand name for clients, Alarice will conduct market research and analyze the data comprehensively.
 It is essential to collect and analyze competitors’ brand names to understand market trends such as targeted consumers’ preferences and buying stimuli.
-Such researches help us define the target profile, find out the differences between brand names, and then take the most competitive naming methods for your brand.
-We also conduct a trademark search to check whether the similar or same trademarks are registered in China, making sure the name is available in China market.
+Such researches help us to accurately define the target audience profile, so we can come up with the most educated and competitive names for your brand.
+We also conduct a trademark search to ensure your intended trademarks are still available in China, so you will not encounter any trademark infringement disputes.

 ALARICE HELPS YOUR BRAND TO ENTERING INTO CHINA MARKET

-- Create a Chinese name for your brand and product
+- Create a Chinese name for your brand and products

 - Adapt your Western brand name for the Chinese audience

-- Translate and adapt your brand story and brand concept for China
+- Translate and elevate your brand story and brand concept for China